 Stella referenced the results of the most recent report on conversion "therapy", Minister O'Gorman's 2021 LGBTI+ Youth in Ireland Europe: A two-phased Landscape and Research Gap Analysis.
-The research reviewed all relevant research on LGBT+ We don't live and practise in the US where this is a far more urgent and contentious matter as minors in some states can legally access medicalisation, including surgery youth defined as under the age of 26) in Ireland and Europe between 2000 and Sept 2019.
+The research reviewed all relevant research on LGBT+ youth defined as under the age of 26) in Ireland and Europe between 2000 and Sept 2019.
 Happily, the review found no examples of conversion therapies in sexual and gender minority (SGM) youth in the literature since 2000 in Ireland or in Europe.